matzpersson/fleetmetrics/README.md

 The FleetMetrics front-end is a single-tenant React website styled with Bootstrap and socketIO to listen to any metric changes on the Gateway api.

-FleetMetrics is provided as a open-source platform encouraging anyone to submit simulation code for their projects
+FleetMetrics is provided as a open-source platform encouraging anyone to submit PR's with site improvements and simulation code for their projects.

 ## Deployment
 We have included deployment options for AWS and Azure using Kubernetes and docker-compose options for local development with a series of Dockerfiles.
 We are currently working on our GitLab CI/CD pipeline scripts which we will make available soon.

+Instructions for launching applications in each application folder.
+The core framework include following applications with :
+* simulator - Python3 MQTT NMEA Simulator
+* server - NodeJS MQTT Broker, REST API and sockerIO broadcasts.
+* spa - React/Redux based front-end.

 ## Storage
 This project is using MongoDb as the storage engine as it deals quickly and nicely with large datasets.